 Class 2 EPs are considered always successful.

-EN-DC operation: Used in the present document when the W1AP is applied for ng-eNB-CU and ng-eNB-DU in E-UTRAN.
+NGEN-DC operation: Used in the present document when the W1AP is applied for ng-eNB-CU and ng-eNB-DU in NG-RAN.

 ng-eNB: As defined in TS 38.300 [6].